Secrets to Mental Health In Workers Comp That Insurance WON’T Tell You!

 Requirements to Get Mental Health Issues Covered

-To have a mental health issue covered by workers’ compensation, you need to establish a clear connection between your condition and your job.
-This often means providing a professional diagnosis from a psychologist or psychiatrist and demonstrating that your mental health challenges are directly tied to a workplace event, environment, or injury.
+To get a mental health issue covered by workers’ comp, you’ll need to prove it’s directly connected to your job.
+This usually means getting a diagnosis from a psychologist or psychiatrist and showing that your mental health struggles are tied to something specific at work—like an event, your work environment, or a physical injury.

 Absolutely.
-Mental health issues that arise after a workplace accident are often considered consequential injuries.
+Mental health issues that pop up after a workplace accident are often called consequential injuries.

 Should Injured Workers Consider Getting Mental Health Treatment?